kilom3ters/cs260startup/README.md

   - Logout functionality
 - **Frontend calls service endpoints** - Used the fetch API in the frontend to interact with backend endpoints.
 - **Supports registration, login, logout, and restricted endpoints** - Implemented authentication using sessions and cookies.

+## DB/Login Deliverable

+- **MongoDB Integration:**
+  All user data—including credentials—is stored in MongoDB.

+- **User Data:**
+  Data is stored in MongoDB and persists after logout.